 - The differing cycles of all categories that WWSRA covers

-Most softgoods deadlines are BEFORE January 1 and all hardgood deadlines are AFTER January 1, regardless of when they are sampled.
-Most hardgoods brands are not sampled in full until after January 1, particularly when it comes to ski hardgoods and accessories.
+Most softgoods deadlines are BEFORE January 1 and most/all hardgood deadlines are AFTER January 1, regardless of when they are sampled.
+Most hardgoods brands are not fully sampled until after January 1, particularly regarding ski hardgoods and accessories.

 Please note, this is a generalized statement, but accurate for most brands.